onewayautomation/ogamma-logger/README.md

 ## Prerequisites

 * Windows PC.
-  If you would like to try it on other OS, please contact me at adress ravil at onewayautomation.com, or create feature request issue here in GitHub.
+  If you would like to try it on other OS, please contact me at the address ravil at onewayautomation.com, or create feature request issue here in GitHub.

 * Install Visual C++ 2017 redistributables (64 bit version):
   Latest downloads are available at https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads